m-a-h-b-u-b/custom-linux-distro-corelight/README.md

 # Custom Linux Distro for Corelight

-**custom-linux-distro-corelight** is a minimal Linux distribution designed for network security appliances.
-It leverages **Yocto** and **Buildroot** to create lightweight, secure, and customizable images tailored for Corelight deployments.
+**custom-linux-distro-corelight** is a lightweight, secure Linux distribution designed for network security appliances.
+Built with Yocto and Buildroot, it allows developers to create customized images optimized for Corelight deployments, Zeek sensors, and embedded monitoring systems.
+Includes build scripts, configuration templates, and example recipes to simplify appliance creation.
 ---

 ## Features